Poll: Doug Jones closes gap with Roy Moore

 The special election will be held December 12.

+A spokesman for Moore's campaign responded to the polling results, insinuating that the Post had influence over the findings because they were the first news organization to report the sexual misconduct allegations against Moore.

+"This week, Roy Moore has led in more than 5 public polls.
+So it's no surprise we would be down in the Washington Post poll given their commitment to the systematic destruction of Roy Moore," the spokesman said.
+"The Post hates Moore and anyone who stands for God and the values that have made this nation great."

+However, the pollsters did not disclose that The Washington Post was a sponsor of the poll until the end of the interview to avoid influencing the answers of respondents with opinions about the news organization's coverage of the allegations against Moore.

 The Washington Post-Schar School poll was conducted Monday to Thursday among a sample of 749 likely voters and has a 4.5-point margin of error.
-The pollsters did not disclose that the Washington Post was a sponsor of the poll until the end of the interview to avoid influencing the answers of respondents with opinions about The Post's coverage of the allegations against Moore, which the news organization first reported.